-message from BCLC's board chair and president & ceo
+message from BCLC's

+board chair and president & ceo

-On behalf of our Board of Directors and employees, we are pleased to present BCLC's 2013/14-2015/16 Service Plan to the Honourable Rich Coleman, Minister of Energy, Mines and Natural Gas, and Minister responsible for gaming.
+On behalf of our Board of Directors and employees, we are pleased to present BCLC's Revised 2013/14-2015/16 Service Plan to the Honourable Mike de Jong, Minister of Finance.
+There are no significant changes in this revised Service Plan.
+We have updated our 2012/13 forecasts with 2012/13 year-end actual numbers.